Work Art About

 Process

 Our working group took part in 3 days of design sprint activities.
 The focus for Day 1 was to define a goal and create a common understanding of the problem.
 We created a map of the challenge and gathered valuable stakeholder expertise.
 Our areas of expertise included Sales, Marketing, and Client Success.
-We turned pain points from the challenge map into areas of opportunity with How Might We statements.
+We turned pain points from the challenge map into opportunities using How Might We statements.

 At the end of the day, we defined key focus areas:

 The activities for Day 2 were Lightning Demos and sketching.
-Members of the working group shared one or two examples to inspire ideas for solutions related to the How Might We statements.
+Members of the working group shared one or two examples to inspire solution ideas related to the How Might We statements.

 The activities for Day 3 were Crazy-8s sketches, solution sketches, and dot-voting.
-We had the working group participate in Crazy-8s, a fast-paced sketching exercise to take your strongest idea and work through variations of it.
-Each participant then focused on creating a final solution sketch, taking what worked best during Crazy-8s and drawing that in more detail.
+We had the working group participate in Crazy-8s, a fast-paced sketching exercise that takes your strongest idea and explores variations of it.
+Each participant then focused on creating a final solution sketch, building on what worked best during Crazy-8s and drawing it in more detail.
 We spent time reviewing each sketch as a team, debating the pros and cons.

 What we learned

-We sent out a survey to all design sprint participants to ask what worked well and what we can improve upon.
-Some things we would do differently include pushing for concurrent, condensed days for our working group (vs having multiple working sessions spread out over multiple weeks), gathering more data upfront to better inform our discussions, and providing more examples to the working group during sprint activities.
+We sent a survey to all design sprint participants to gather feedback on what worked well and what could be improved.
+Some things we would do differently include pushing for concurrent, condensed days for our working group (rather than multiple sessions spread over multiple weeks), gathering more data upfront to inform our discussions better, and providing more examples to the working group during sprint activities.

 Part 2: Define project strategy & solutions

-The product team took the design sprint insights back and began doing deeper solution discovery and ultimately breaking down work to begin development.
-We decided to create development initiatives around 5 focus areas:
+The product team took the design sprint insights back, conducted deeper solution discovery, and ultimately broke down work to begin development.
+We decided to create development initiatives around five focus areas (in order of priority):

-Files were taking too long to upload, falling short of user expectations.
-Sometimes file uploads would just error out, but there was no communication to the user, resulting in time wasted and more frustration.
+Files took too long to upload, falling short of user expectations.
+Sometimes file uploads would fail, but there was no communication to the user, resulting in wasted time and additional frustration.
 We added support for additional file types and improved how and when errors are displayed to users.

 The existing project navigation was confusing and overwhelming to users due to the number and order of links.
 The layout for each view was inconsistent.
 Users had to reorient themselves every time they navigated to a different tab in their project.
-Our goal was to make the navigation clearer and intuitive.
-We removed unnecessary links, reordered, and renamed the remaining links to be more representative of the user flow.
+Our goal was to make the navigation more straightforward and intuitive.
+We removed unnecessary links, reordered the remaining links, and renamed them to reflect the user flow better.

-We hear from potential clients about gaps in our current experience.
-Some examples include: save as draft, preview work in progress, easier user assignments, and expanding content mapping types.
+We heard from potential clients about gaps in our current experience.
+Some expected features include: saving as a draft, previewing work in progress, easier user assignments, and expanded content mapping types.

-We want to be a disruptor in the industry and seek to differentiate our platform and delight current and especially new customers.
-Some examples include autosensing content, communicating file complexity, estimating time to complete, and intelligent response recommendations.
+We wanted to be an industry disruptor and differentiate our platform to delight current and, especially, new customers.
+Differentiation opportunities include: auto-sensing content, communicating file complexity, estimating time to completion, and intelligent response recommendations.